 Eighty-two represents the total amount of games below .500 the conference’s nine sub-.500 teams are through late December.
 By comparison, only five teams are below the .500 mark in the East.

-The Los Angeles Lakers lag far behind at the caboose (a whopping 19 games under .500).
-The Phoenix Suns, meanwhile, have experienced an absolute freefall.
+Meanwhile, have experienced an absolute freefall.
 They’ve lost nine straight games, including losses to the lowly Lakers and Philadelphia 76ers, as well as suffering a 23-point loss to the Sacramento Kings (in which Phoenix allowed 142 points in regulation).
 The implosion prompted owner Robert Sarver to blame the team’s woes on “millennial culture.”